 Any change and/or additional information presented after the admissions deadline must be presented using a Petition to Submit New Information form.
 If you plan on submitting new information after the deadline, please email [email protected] to request a copy of this form.
 However, please note that if you would like your new test score considered, it will shift your application to the following deadline date.
 No new information may be submitted after the Rolling Admissions deadline date.

-Your application fee may be paid online, via Easy Pay Cash Machine (Armenia only), or bank transfer We strongly encourage applicants to make payments online as it may take up to 10 business days for your account to reflect Easy Pay or Bank Transfer payments.
-Detailed instructions are available on the payment page in http://im.aua.am once you have submitted your application.
+Your application fee may be paid online, via the Easy Pay Cash Machine located in AUA's Main Building, or bank transfer We strongly encourage applicants to make payments online as it may take up to 10 business days for your account to reflect Easy Pay or Bank Transfer payments.
+Detailed instructions are available on the payment page in im.aua.am once you have submitted your application.

 Since recommendation letters must be submitted on the AUA template, you cannot use recommendations provided to you for other purposes.